effiemanyos/ms2-produck/README.md

 ### **What Are Users Looking For?**

-**Users are looking for ONE THING (Main Final Goal):**
+Users are looking for ONE THING (Main Goal):
-- Break Into Product Management | Get their first PM role and start their PM career from there!
+- **Break Into Product Management**, which means getting their first PM role and start their PM career from there!

 ### **User Goals**

-**Services Offered:**
-Produck's services and user goals from their POV:
+*Produck's services and user goals from their POV:*
-- Use the mentoring and coaching programmes to break into Product Management (get our first PM role)
+- Use the mentoring and coaching programmes to break into Product Management (get our first PM role).
-- Access to the up-to-date directory of the best Product Management resources (carefully selected) and industry experts/leaders to learn from them
+- Access to the up-to-date directory of the best Product Management online resources (professionally selected) and thought leaders (industry experts) to learn from the best.
-- Attend to Produck's networking events to meet other aspiring Product Managers and people already in the industry
+- Attend to Produck's networking events to meet other aspiring Product Managers, as well as people already in the industry to learn from their experiences.
-- Join the PM community to share our passion and strong interest for Product Management and Technology
+- Join Produck's PM community to share our passion and strong interest for Product Management and Technology with other product enthusiasts.
-- Attend workshops and take online courses to develop key PM skills and gain some experience by doing (not just reading/listening/watching)
+- Attend Produck's group workshops and take their online courses to develop key PM skills and gain some practical experience by working on small projects (not just reading, listening, or watching content).
 - Use the Produck's **productivity web-based applications** to help us build a reading habit and learn as much as possible from book authors (experts in the field)(*)
 - Use the **bookmarks web-based application** to save our favourite sources of information about Product Management taken from the resources directory.
 - Stay up-to-date with bite-sized news and information on the latest trends, methods, frameworkds, tools, products, technology, etc.